lenhatquang2512/Vehicle_Trajectory_Tracking_Sim/README.md

 * Controller (P/PID/LQR)
 * Discrete Propagation(Forward Euler/RK4 aka Runge Kutta Method)
-* Vehicle Dynamics (Naive/Advanced Bicycle model)
+* Vehicle Dynamics (Naive/Advanced Bicycle model, Pacejka Tire force model will be updated later)
 * Waypoint Generator (P2P/Sinusoidal/Cubic/Zigzag)
 * Using/Not Using Low Pass Filter in PID

-* Please modify which modes you want in the "config" Object
+Please modify which modes you want in the "config" Object.
-* Of course, for different scenario all gains need to be tuned again
+Of course, for different scenario all gains need to be tuned again.
-* For LQR, number of maximum iterations and cost weights Q and R need to be tuned properly
+For LQR, number of maximum iterations and cost weights Q and R need to be tuned properly.
+For LQR, the discrete time algebraic Riccati equation (DARE) is solved iteratively.

 ## Requirement packages